GabrielMoreau/uvmat-doc/help/README.md

 The NetCDF data model consists of variables, dimensions, and attributes.

-* *Variables:* N-dimensional arrays of data.
+- *Variables*: N-dimensional arrays of data.
   Variables in NetCDF files can be one of six types (char, byte, short, int, float, double).
   Variables are used to store the bulk of the data in a NetCDF dataset.
   A variable represents an array of values of the same type and unit.
   A variable has a name, a data type, and a shape described by its list of dimensions specified when the variable is created.
   A variable may also have associated attributes, which may be added, deleted or changed after the variable is created.
-* *Dimensions:* describe the axes of the data arrays.
+- *Dimensions*: describe the axes of the data arrays.
   A dimension has a name and a length.
   The naming can be useful to identify groups of variables with one to one correspondence, sharing the same dimensions.
   It is legal for a variable to have the same name as a dimension, it is then called a coordinate variable.
   Such variables have no special meaning to the NetCDF library, but they can be used in processing software to link the arrays of coordinate values to their corresponding field variables.
-* *Attributes:* annotate variables or files (global attributes) with small notes or supplementary meta data.
+- *Attributes*: annotate variables or files (global attributes) with small notes or supplementary meta data.
   Attributes are always scalar values or 1D arrays, which can be associated with either a variable or the file as a whole.
   Although there is no enforced limit, the user is expected to keep attributes small.
   Attribute names with specific meaning are defined in <http://www.unidata.ucar.edu/software/netcdf/docs_beta/netcdf.html#Attribute-Conventions>.